 An EPC is required when a building is constructed, sold, or rented out.
 From 2025 new rules mean rental properties with an EPC rating of D, or below, will not be able to take on new tenants.

 Property advertisements must include some description of an EPC rating or the certificate itself.
-A poor EPC rating may not only devalue your property, but it could even make it unsellable.
+A poor rating may not only devalue your property, but it could even make it unsellable.

 By ensuring that your properties meet EPC C or above, you will be providing a more energy efficient home for your tenants, as well as helping to reduce energy bills, making your rentals more of an attractive proposition.